Venture-Coding/Face_Recognition/README.md

 ### Face Encodings

 Converting face into face-encodings means simply storing the values of all the measurements of theh face measured between different face-locations found earlier.
 Usually around 128 face-encodings are used.
 These represent a vector that point towards a point in the n-dimensional space.
 Any other input face that generates an encoding which points to a point close enough to the earlier point, it is most probably the same or similar face predicted.

+Notes:
+Digital makeup code gives opportunity to highlight various named features stored in the face_locations.
+Similarity code compares input pic with stored pics, to decide which of the stored pics is most similar to the input.